 While hummingbirds are tiny, they still need room to maneuver around feeders so they can feel comfortable.
 Hanging hummingbird feeders in dense brush can discourage frequent visits, but positioning the feeders in a more open spot will help the birds feel more comfortable.

-While some sunlight can help a hummingbird feeder be more visible to passing birds, full, direct sunlight can also make nectar spoil more quickly.
+While some sunlight can help a hummingbird feeder be more visible to passing birds, direct sunlight can also make nectar spoil more quickly.
 Positioning feeders where they will be shielded from the hottest afternoon sun can be the best option.

 Predators and Pests